-The local Health and Safety Committee meetings are facilitated by the Health and Safety Team with a consistent approach to topics and agenda.
-They are attended by area managers, city managers, safety support and other interested parties.
+The Regional Health and Safety Committee meetings are facilitated by the Health and SafetyTeam with a consistent approach to topics and agenda.
+They are attended by Heads of Operations, Area Managers, Regional H&S Managers, Regional Estates Managers and Operations Managers.